The following professionals lent their expertise to this article:

 Eligibility

-Applicants must be attending or planning to attend a post-secondary institution, be at least a one-quarter member of a federally recognized Native American Tribe and have a minimum 2.25 GPA.
+Applicant must be enrolled or planning to enroll in an undergraduate program at a post-secondary institution, be a member or descendant of a member of a federally recognized Native American Tribe, and have a minimum 2.25 GPA.

 How to Apply